 Unlike the codes described in \cite{burnashev1976data,polyanskiy2011feedback,luby2002lt,tchamkerten2002feedback,draper2004efficient,shulman2003unknown,blits2012universal, stefanovic2013aloha}, which allow truly arbitrary decoding times, in this paper we allow decoding only at a predetermined list of possible times $n_0, n_1, n_2, \ldots$.
 This strategy both eases practical implementation and reduces feedback.
 In particular, the schemes in\cite{burnashev1976data,polyanskiy2011feedback,luby2002lt,tchamkerten2002feedback,draper2004efficient,shulman2003unknown,blits2012universal, stefanovic2013aloha} transmit a single-bit acknowledgment message from the decoder to the encoder(s) once the decoder completes its decoding process.
 Because the decoding time is random, this so-called ``single-bit'' feedback forces the transmitter(s) to listen to the channel constantly, at every time step trying to discern whether or not a transmission was received.
 This either requires full-duplex devices or doubles the effective blocklength and can be quite expensive.
 Thus while the receiver technically sends only ``one bit'' of feedback, the transmitters receive one bit of feedback (with the alphabet $\{\mbox{``transmission'',``no transmission''}\}$) in every time step, giving a feedback rate of 1 bit per channel use rather than a total of 1 bit.
-In our framework, acknowledgment bits are sent only at times $n_0, n_1, n_2, \ldots, n_t$, where each $n_i$ is the decoding time if the receiver believes that $i$ transmitters are active, and $n_0 \leq n_1 \leq \dots \leq n_t$.
-Thus the transmitters must listen only at a finite collection of time steps, giving a total number of feedback bits equal to one plus (the receiver's estimate of) the number of transmitters, a feedback rate approaching $0$ bits per channel use as the blocklength grows.
+In our framework, feedback bits are sent only at times $n_0 <n_1 < \cdots < n_t$, where each $n_i$ is the pre-determined decoding time used if the receiver believes that $i$ transmitters are active.
+Thus the transmitters must listen only at a sparse collection of time steps.
+The total number of feedback bits equals one plus the receiver's estimate of the number of transmitters, giving a feedback rate approaching $0$ bits per channel use as the blocklength grows.